Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Abstract

 \section{Abstract}

-Weighted First Order Model Counting (WFOMC) is the task of computing the weighted sum of the models of a first-order logic sentence.
-Probabilistic inference problems in many statistical relational learning frameworks can be cast as a WFOMC problem.
-However, in general, WFOMC is known to be intractable ($\mathrm{\#P_1-}$ complete).
+Statistical Relational Learning (SRL) integrates First-Order Logic (FOL) and probability theory for learning and inference over relational data.
+Probabilistic inference and learning in many SRL models can be reduced to Weighted First Order Model Counting (WFOMC).
+However, WFOMC is known to be intractable ($\mathrm{\#P_1-}$ complete).
 Hence, logical fragments that admit polynomial time WFOMC are of significant interest.
 Such fragments are called \emph{domain liftable}.
-Recent line of works have identified the two-variable fragment of first-order logic, extended with counting quantifiers, to be domain liftable.
-In this paper, we extend this fragment with a \emph{Directed Acyclic Graph} axiom, i.e. a relation in the language is acyclic.
+Recent line of works have shown the two-variable fragment of FOL, extended with counting quantifiers ($\mathrm{C^2}$) to be domain-liftable.
+However, many properties of real-world data can not be modelled in $\mathrm{C^2}$.
+In fact many ubiquitous properties of real-world data are not expressible in FOL.
+Acyclicity is one such property, found in citation networks, genealogy data, temporal data e.t.c.
+In this paper we aim to address this problem by investigating the domain liftability of \emph{directed acyclicity} constraints.
+We show that the fragment $\mathrm{C^2}$ with a Directed Acyclic Graph (DAG) axiom, i.e., a predicate in the language is axiomatized to represent a DAG, is domain-liftable.
+We present a method based on principle of inclusion-exclusion for WFOMC of $\mathrm{C^2}$ formulas extended with DAG axioms.